linyu2295/NextGen-Transaction-Data-Analysis/README.md

 # NextGen-Transaction-Data-Analysis

-1. Analyze Yahoo users’ email transactional data (1M), and based on the Google Taxonomy split the transactional data into two subsets:
+1. Analyze Yahoo users’ email transactional data, and based on the Google Taxonomy split the transactional data into two subsets:

   - Restaurant subset
   - Grocery subset